gfuentes11/LearnDockerTerraformZoomCamp1/README.md

-# NYC Taxi Data Engineering Project
+# Data Engineering Learning Docker + Terraform

 ## Overview
 This project is part of the Zoomcamp Data Engineering course and focuses on setting up a data pipeline using Docker, PostgreSQL, and SQL.
 Future sections will include Terraform for infrastructure automation and setting up a Google Cloud Platform (GCP) environment.